L1-An/L1-An/README.md

 ## I'm LiAn_.
 An international student.
-Now i'm programming for Minecraft Plugins
+Now i'm programming for Minecraft Plugins and Discord bots

 Here are some related links:
 My plugins on [SpigotMC](https://www.spigotmc.org/resources/authors/fengling.572029/)